JeanPeel/project-3/README.md

 See also the list of [contributors](https://github.com/swazeyjessup/project-3/graphs/contributors) who participated in this project.

-## Link to the Live Project on Heroku will be posted here after it is hosted...
+## Link to the Live Project on Heroku: https://habittracker3.herokuapp.com/

 ## Link to GitHub code Repository: https://github.com/swazeyjessup/project-3